its-dave/strimzi-kafka-operator/EVENTSTREAMS.md

 ## Deploy
 If deploying for the first time from scratch, be aware that the following needs to be in a project called 'myproject'.
+[Common services](#install-common-services) also need to be installed if not done so already.

 To deploy the EventStreams operator into your Kubernetes Environment with a `common-services` installed
 ```